Crystal Mover: Singapore

-In Singapore, Crystal Movers operate on Sengkang LRT line and the Punggol LRT line, both managed by SBS Transit Ltd. These cars have been operating since 2003 on the Sengkang LRT and on the Punggol LRT since its opening in 2005.
-There is a fleet of 41 cars of Mitsubishi Heavy Industries Crystal Mover C810 in total for the two LRT lines.
-An additional order was placed for 16 more cars (Contract 810A) with identical specifications to increase capacity on both LRT lines, and had been fully delivered as of 2016.
+In Singapore, Crystal Movers operate on the Sengkang LRT line and the Punggol LRT line, both managed by SBS Transit Ltd. These cars have been operating since 2003 on the Sengkang LRT and on the Punggol LRT since its opening in 2005.
+There is a fleet of 41 cars of Mitsubishi Crystal Mover Contract 810 in total for the two LRT lines.
+An additional order was placed for 16 more cars under Contract 810A with identical specifications to increase capacity on both LRT lines, with all trains delivered by 2016.